What is the difference between a print book and an ebook with reflowable text?

 With ebooks, there is no “page.”
 By giving up the control of the printed page, you and your readers gain much more in return.

 Page numbers are irrelevant.
 Your book will look different on every e-reading device.
 Your text will shapeshift and reflow.
 Most e-reading devices and e-reading applications allow your reader to customize the fonts, font sizes, and line spacing.
 Your customers will modify how your book looks on-screen to suit their personal reading preference and environment.
+By transforming your books into digital form, you open up exciting possibilities for how readers can enjoy them.

 At Smashwords, our motto is “your book, your way,” and this means a reader should be able to consume your book, however, works best for them, even if that means they like to read 18 points Helvetica with blue fonts, lime background color, and triple spaced lines.
 Many e-reading devices and e-reading apps support some or all of these strange, different tastes.